-- 12. Full time Future Professional Documentation of time: Future Professionals may not leave the school premises during regular hours without an instructor's permission. - Full time Future Professionals who leave school premises for less than 15 minutes must sign the sign-out sheet - Full time Future Professionals who leave school premises for more than 15 minutes or those who leave early must document their time by clocking out on the time clock. - Full time Future Professionals must clock out on the time clock for 30 minutes every day.
+- 12. Full time Future Professional Documentation of time: Future Professionals may not leave the school premises during regular hours without an instructor's permission. - Full time Future Professionals who leave school premises for less than 15 minutes must sign the sign-out sheet. - Full time Future Professionals who leave school premises for more than 15 minutes or those who leave early must document their time by clocking out on the time clock. - Full time Future Professionals must clock out on the time clock for 30 minutes every day.
 Future Professionals will not receive credit for the 30 minutes if they fail to clock in/out for lunch and will be susceptible to writeup at the discretion of the Future Professional Advisor. - 13.
-Part time Future Professional Documentation of time: Future Professionals may not leave the school premises during regular hours without an instructor's permission. - Part time Future Professionals who leave the school premises for less than 15 minutes must sign the signout sheet. - Part time Future Professionals must document their 30-minute break by signing out on the sign-out sheet. - Part time Future Professionals who leave the school premises for more than 15 minutes, outside of their 30-minute break, or those who leave early must document their time by clocking out on the time clock. - 14.
+Part time Future Professional Documentation of time: Future Professionals may not leave the school premises during regular hours without an instructor's permission. - Part time Future Professionals who leave the school premises for less than 15 minutes must sign the signout sheet. - · Part time Future Professionals must document their 30-minute break by signing out on the sign-out sheet. - Part time Future Professionals who leave the school premises for more than 15 minutes, outside of their 30-minute break, or those who leave early must document their time by clocking out on the time clock. - 14.
 Future Professionals may not clock in or out for another Future Professional.
-This is considered cheating and/or falsifying records and is grounds for termination. - 15.
-Future Professionals must keep a record of all services each day through CourseKey by submitting their practical hours for each service they completed.
+This is considered cheating and/or falsifying records and is grounds for termination.

+- 15. Future Professionals must keep a record of all services each day through CourseKey by submitting their practical hours for each service they completed.
 This must be submitted within 24 hours in order to receive credit. - 16.
 Future Professionals attend Core the first 210 hours of enrollment.
-During this time the Future Professional must maintain a monthly attendance of 90%.
-If at the conclusion of Core, the Future Professional does not have 90% attendance, the Future Professional may be dropped from the program and asked to apply for re-entry.
+If at the conclusion of Core, the Future Professional does not have 90% attendance, the Future Professional will be asked to restart in the next available Core class.
 SEE Core Cosmetology/Barbering Policy Guidelines.